joelagnel/adeb/BCC.md

 Build BCC during androdeb install (Optional)
 --------------------------------------------
-If you would like the latest BCC installation on your Android device, we recommend dropping the `--download` option from the androdeb command above.
+If you would like the latest BCC installation on your Android device, we recommend dropping the `--download` option from the adeb command above.
-This will make androdeb clone and build the latest version for of BCC for the target architecture.
+This will make androdeb clone and build the latest version of BCC for the target architecture.
 Note that this is much slower that `--download`.
 ```
-androdeb prepare --bcc --kernelsrc /path/to/kernel-source/
+adeb prepare --bcc --kernelsrc /path/to/kernel-source/
 ```

 Other Architectures (other than ARM64)